mrkaskar/robot-market/Readme.md

 * Easy to filter material

 ### Things to improve
-* For multiple lists, infinite loading should be used with the help of server
+* For multiple lists, infinite loading could be used if server returns chunks of data
+* For client lists, lazy loading lists such as react-window could be used
 * Need more accessibility of elements for testing purpose
 ### Screenshots